samorogu/notes/masteringReact/README.md

 ##### Http Clients

 for this section we will use axios for handle http request.
 There are other options like native fetch api and ajax.
-Let install it: `npm i axios`
+Let install it: `npm i axios@0.18`

+After installing axios we will continue with the backend